hanai3Bi/Switch-OC-Suite/README.md

 **Contains:**

-- Patches for pcv and ptm modules
+- Patches for pcv and ptm modules (for HOS 12.1.0)

 - Precompiled patch tools for pcv module (only for amd64 Windows, build yourself otherwise):